-1) self-testing for technical compliance of AI service;
+1) Self-testing to check for technical readiness of an AI service;

-2) testing AI service on local data for validation and calibration;
+2) Testing on local data for AI service validation and calibration;

-3) transfer learning to retrain an existing AI model;
+3) Transfer learning to retrain an existing AI model;

-4) machine learning for training new models and solving new clinical tasks.
+4) Machine learning to train new models and solve new clinical tasks.

-Concept of dataset lifecycle
+Understanding the concept of dataset lifecycle

-The dataset lifecycle model is shown in Figure 1.
-It provides an overview of the main phases of dataset planning, creation, modification, and use.
+The dataset lifecycle model is shown in Figure 1; it provides an overview of the main phases of dataset design, creation, modification, and use.
 It was adapted from the CRISP-DM model [1] for data mining.